MyMalcom/malcom-lib-android/doc/Configuration.md

 MalcomLib.loadConfiguration(this);
 ```

+###Alerts

+You don't need to do anything in your app in order to show alerts.
+They will be displayed automatically
+the way you configured them in the "Alerts" section of [Malcom web](http://malcom.mymalcom.com).

 ###Accessing properties

-You can access the properties you defined (in the "Advanced" section) using
+You can access the properties you defined in the "Advanced" section using
 the following method:

 ```java